What is Tilt-in-Space? What are the Benefits?

-Knowing the benefits of tilt-in-space and what it is can really help when you’re specifying or choosing a chair for someone.
-Whether it’s a rise and recline chair or a care chair, tilt-in-space can be extremely beneficial in both.
+Knowing the definition and benefits of tilt-in-space (TiS) can also really help when choosing a chair for yourself or someone else.
+Whether it’s a rise and recline chair, a care chair, or even a wheelchair, tilt-in-space can be extremely beneficial in all cases.

 So let’s have a look at what tilt-in-space is and its benefits.